estanqueiroa/awscode/cloudformation/dns-fwrule/README.md

 ## Usage

-1. Deploy this template in your AWS account.
+1. Create new CloudFormation stack to deploy this template in your AWS account.
 2. Provide the comma-separated list of VPC IDs as a parameter.
 3. Optionally, provide a different [AWS Managed List ID](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver-dns-firewall-managed-domain-lists.html)